DFHack/dfhack/COMPILE.rst

 * open a cmd.exe window and run "cpan XML::LibXML" (obviously without the quotes).
 This can take a while to complete.
 * Same with "cpan XML::LibXSLT".

+If you already have a different version of perl (for example the one from cygwin), you can run into some trouble.
+Either remove the other perl install from PATH, or install libxml and libxslt for it instead.
+Strawberry perl works though and has all the required packages.

 Build
 =====
-Open the ``build`` folder and double click the batch script there.
-This will eventually open a cmake GUI window.
-Here, set CMAKE_INSTALL_PREFIX to your DF folder and set up any other options you're interested in.
-Hit configure and generate, close the GUI.

-This crates a folder under build/ that contains the solution files for MSVC.
+There are several different batch files in the ``build`` folder along with a script that's used for picking the DF path.

+First, run set_df_path.vbs and point the dialog that pops up at your DF folder that you want to use for development.
+Next, run one of the scripts with ``generate`` prefix.
+These create the MSVC solution file(s):

+* ``all`` will create a solution with everything enabled (and the kitchen sink).
+* ``gui`` will pop up the cmake gui and let you pick and choose what to build.
+This is probably what you want most of the time.
+Set the options you are interested in, then hit configure, then generate.
+More options can appear after the configure step.
+* ``minimal`` will create a minimal solution with just the bare necessities - the main library and standard plugins.

+Then you can either open the solution with MSVC or use one of the msbuild scripts:

+* Scripts with ``build`` prefix will only build.
+* Scripts with ``install`` prefix will build DFHack and install it to the previously selected DF path.
+* Scripts with ``package`` prefix will build and create a .zip package of DFHack.

-When you open the solution, make sure you never use the Debug builds.
+When you open the solution in MSVC, make sure you never use the Debug builds.
 Those aren't binary-compatible with DF.
 If you try to use a debug build with DF, you'll only get crashes.
 So pick either Release or RelWithDebInfo build and build the INSTALL target.

+The ``debug`` scripts actually do RelWithDebInfo builds.

 ===========